stfc/PSyclone/doc/profiling.rst

 before any loops created by PSyclone, and a ``ProfileEnd`` call at the end of the loop.
 Two caveats::

-1. in some APIs (for example dynamo when using distributed memory) additional minor code might get included in a profiled kernel section, for example setDirty() calls (expensive calls like HaloExchange will be  excluded).
+1. In some APIs (for example dynamo when using distributed memory) additional minor code might get included in a profiled kernel section, for example setDirty() calls (expensive calls like HaloExchange are excluded).

-2. If loop transforms are applied using a script, the ability to automatically insert profiling calls is reduced.
-It is recommended to only use automatic profiling of kernels without usage of additional transforms, or to explicitly add the profiling transform as part of the transformation script.
+2. If loop transforms are applied using a script, the profiling nodes added to the AST will very likely cause errors in the script or in the generated output.
+As example consider a case where an OMPLoop transform is applied to a loop.
+With profiling enabled instead of the expected loop there could be a profile node in the AST (with the loop as child).
+Since an OMP DO directive can only have loops inside, and it now has a call to ``ProfileStart``, the generated code is incorrect and will not compile.

+In order to avoid the second issue, automatic profiling using ``--profile`` is not allowed together with a transformation script.
+On the other hand, since it is possible to write scripts that are more flexible in handling a modified AST, you can use the command line option ``--force-profile``.
+It takes the same parameters as ``--profile``, and will allow you to combine a transformation script together with automatic profiling.
+Use this option at your own risk!

 It is also the responsibility of the user to manually add the calls to ``ProfileInit`` and ``ProfileFinalise`` to